T-ara: 2017–2019: End of the bullying controversy, What's My Name? and hiatus

-In February 2017, Hwayoung and her twin sister Hyoyoung appeared on tvN's reality show Live Talk Show Taxi and spoke about the controversy again.
-Despite Hwayoung having initially claimed that there was no bullying, she now described the situation as having been "hated" and bullied by the other members, how hard everything had been for her and how her sister was the only person who had supported her during the incident.
-Shortly after the interview aired, a former staff member stepped forwards and alleged that it had actually been the twins who had "bullied" the other members, and released texts that appeared to show Hyoyoung threatening former member Areum with physical harm for not supporting Hwayoung's behavior.
-Soon afterwards, more and more staff members came forward with evidence that Hwayoung had been disrespectful to the other members as well as stylists and had faked how severe her initial injury was in order to get more sympathy.
-Hwayoung initially tried to deny the rumors, lashing out at the staffers in return, but eventually admitted that the texts were real.
-After suffering from an intense backlash, including being removed from several television shows, Hwayoung deleted her Instagram account.
+In February 2017, Hwayoung and her twin sister Hyoyoung appeared on Live Talk Show Taxi and revisited the controversy.
+While Hwayoung initially denied bullying, she now claimed she was "hated" and "bullied" by the other members.
+Shortly after, a former staff member alleged the twins had actually "bullied" the other members and released texts showing Hyoyoung threatening Areum with physical harm for not supporting Hwayoung.

+Following this, more staff members revealed evidence of Hwayoung being disrespectful to members and stylists, and exaggerating her injury for sympathy.
+Although Hwayoung initially denied the claims and criticized the staffers, she later admitted the texts were real and subsequently deleted her Instagram account.

-On March 6, 2017, MBK Entertainment announced that T-ara will be releasing their final album in May, with Soyeon and Boram terminating their contracts after its release.
+On March 6, 2017, MBK Entertainment announced that T-ara would be releasing their final album with the company in May, with Soyeon and Boram terminating their contracts after its release.
 Qri, Eunjung, Hyomin, and Jiyeon were to stay with the label until December 31, 2017.
 On May 7, MBK Entertainment revealed the group's plans had changed, and that the final album had been rescheduled to release in June 2017, with members Boram and Soyeon not being able to partake due to the expiry of their contracts.
 On May 8, it was announced that T-ara's last performance as six-members will be in Taiwan concert on May 13.